DNibs/s-programming-language/README.md

 ## Use of Gen AI

-ChatGPT was used during th development of this code.
+ChatGPT was used during the development of this code.